 • Purchase of at least $300,000 in government bonds to be held for five years

-In just a few months, it is possible to obtain a St Lucia passport which allows visa-free travel to more than 140 countries, including Europe’s Schengen zone, the United Kingdom, Hong Kong, Singapore, and more.
-Citizens of St Lucia can also take advantage of tax exemptions: there is no capital gains tax, inheritance tax, income tax, or wealth tax on worldwide income or assets.
+In just three to four months, it is possible to obtain a St Lucia passport, which allows visa-free travel, or visa-on-arrival access, to more than 140 countries, including Europe’s Schengen zone, the United Kingdom, Hong Kong, Singapore, and more.
+Citizens of St Lucia can also take advantage of tax exemptions: there is no capital gains, inheritance, income, or wealth tax on foreign income or assets.

 Which program to pick?

-Both citizenship programs are solid and well-respected ways to become a Caribbean citizen, and both countries recognize dual citizenship.
-Which one to choose will depend on your specific circumstances.
-Antigua and Barbuda is known as a family-friendly option, not only because of the University of the West Indies Fund option, perfect for large families, but also for being the most affordable option for a family of four, at $100,000.
+Both citizenship programs are solid and well-respected ways to become a Caribbean citizen, and both countries recognize dual citizenship and allow it to be passed down to future generations.
+A Caribbean passport affords a number of great benefits to the holder, so the choice between these Caribbean citizenship investment programs will depend entirely on your specific circumstances and expectations.
+Antigua and Barbuda is known as a family-friendly option, not only because of the University of the West Indies Fund option, which is perfect for large families but also because it is the most affordable option for a family of four, at $100,000.
+Both St Lucia and Antigua require applicants to partake in a mandatory online interview.
+While St Lucia has no residency requirements, applicants to the Antigua and Barbuda citizenship by investment program must spend five days in the country during the first five years of citizenship.

 • Diverse investment options, including the opportunity to purchase government bonds from $300,000